Safeguarding at Three Bridges Primary School

 Our designated member of staff for Child Protection and Safeguarding is:

-In her absence, Mr Matt Andrews, deputy headteacher can deal with any safeguarding or child protection concerns on 01293 524076.
+In her absence, Mr Matt Andrews and Mrs Laura Roberts, deputy headteachers and DSLs, can deal with any safeguarding or child protection concerns on 01293 524076.

 Our governor with responsibility for Safeguarding is: